rehierl/node-tree-outliner/3-6-0-design-7.md

 **CLARIFICATION**
 A sectioning node does not belong to its own section:
-Technically allows to prematurely close a type-1 section.
+Allows to close a type-1 section before the end of its default scope.

-If a type-1 sectioning node would have to be associated with its own section, then all of its descendants would also automatically belong to the declared section.
-Consequently, and because of implicit associations, it would not be possible for a type-1 section to end inside of a type-1 sectioning node.
+If a type-1 sectioning node would have to be associated with its own section, then all of its descendants would also implicitly belong to the declared section.
+Consequently, it would not be possible for a type-1 section to end inside of a type-1 sectioning node.

 Not associating sectioning nodes with their own section, therefore technically allows a type-1 section to end inside of its sectioning node.
 However, this